How to Sew a Two Hole Button

 Thread your needle and tie a knot at the end.
 The length of your thread will vary on the size of your button but about 15-20 inches should be enough.

-Also, adding a tail (as shown in image 3 below) will allow you to tie the thread once you finished, which helps create a more secure hold.
+Adding a tail (as shown in image 2 below) will allow you to tie the thread once you finished, which helps create a more secure hold.

 Remember, you want a little bit of extra space between the fabric and button so that it is functional.
 For reference, look at one of the shirts in your closet.
 This is more of an issue with 4-hole buttons but it's still important to remember when hand sewing buttons.